Skorpinakos/IoT-GreenHouse/README.md

     - sqlite3 (5.0.8)

 ### Website Credentials:
-+Greenhouse 12 belongs to SpanokhristodoulouErato911
++ Greenhouse 12 belongs to SpanokhristodoulouErato911
-+Everyone's password is 1234
++ Everyone's password is 1234